Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M02L02_Creating_Entities_Fields.md

 9. Click **Add Action**.

-10. Enter *DIFFINDAYS(NOW(), cr240_enddate)* and click on the checkmark.
-Note that cre7F is environment dependent and your prefix will likely be slightly different.
+10. Enter *DIFFINDAYS(NOW(), crXXX_enddate)* and click on the checkmark.
+Note that crXXX is environment dependent and your prefix will be different.
 To find your environment specific prefix, type **cr** and wait for the field to auto filter to the correct prefix.